GoogleCloudPlatform/opentelemetry-operations-java/MIGRATION.md

 The following features of the `GoogleCloudMetricExporter` are not supported by the standard OTLP exporter:

 *   **Metric Descriptor Strategy (`setDescriptorStrategy`)**: OTLP exporters do not send metric descriptors separately.
 Metadata is handled automatically by the backend.
 *   **Custom Monitored Resource Mapping (`setMonitoredResourceDescription`)**: OTLP relies on standard OTel resources.
 GCP maps these to monitored resources automatically.
+This feature was added to support internal use-cases only.
 *   **Predicate-based Resource Attribute Filtering (`setResourceAttributesFilter`)**: OTLP exporters send all resource attributes by default.
 If you need to filter them, you must do so before they reach the exporter (e.g., via resource configuration or a processor if using a collector).
 *   **Use Service Time Series (`setUseServiceTimeSeries`)**: This option is specific to the Cloud Monitoring API and is not available in OTLP exporters.
+This feature is for supporting internal use-cases only.
 *   **Instrumentation Library Labels Toggle (`setInstrumentationLibraryLabelsEnabled`)**: OTLP exporters send instrumentation scope information by default.
 Disabling it requires dropping the attributes via views or processors.
 *   **Custom Metric Service Settings (`setMetricServiceSettings`)**: You cannot pass `MetricServiceSettings` to OTLP exporters.
 If you need custom channel or client configuration, you must use programmatic configuration with `OtlpGrpcMetricExporter.builder()` or `OtlpHttpMetricExporter.builder()`.